fukamachi/circular-streams/README.markdown

 This library was originally written by Tomohiro Matsuyama as a part of [Clack](http://clacklisp.org), Eitarow Fukamachi ported it with some improvements.

+## API Reference

+### [Class] circular-input-stream

+Class for circular input streams. `make-circular-input-stream` is available to create an instance.

+### [Function] make-circular-input-stream

+Creates `circular-input-stream` and returns it.
+If `:buffer` is specified, the instance uses it as an internal buffer.
+You need this to reuse `circular-input-stream` without saving itself.

+### [Function] make-circular-stream-buffer

+Creates a buffer array for `circular-input-stream`.

 ## Author

 * Tomohiro Matsuyama (tomo@cx4a.org)